Kid Size Fall Trees

 TRUNK & BRANCHES

-1. Unroll the paper enough for your child to lay on with their arms extended up AND(the part we forgot) 1-2 feet above for the leaves.
+1. Unroll the paper enough for your child to lie on with their arms extended up and 1-2 feet above for the leaves.

-4. After your child gets up, roll the paper up backwards/opposite direction of curl to help straighten/flatten it out.
+3. After your child gets up, roll the paper up backwards/opposite the direction of curl, to help straighten/flatten it out.

-7. Paint the lighter shade in the middle sections and the darker shade on the outer edges.
-It helps created depth.
-Add more detail if you’d like.
+3. Paint the lighter shade in the middle sections and the darker shade on the outer edges.
+It helps create depth.
+Add more details if you’d like.

 1. Once dry, roll up the bottom portion to free up space.
 Hold together with paper clips.

-2. Squirt each paint into its own plate and sprinkle water (old rinse water works fine).
+2. Squirt each paint into its own plate and thin out with a bit of water.

 Happy crafting!